Writing Support during Campus Closure

 - During midterms and finals, we reserve the right to limit writers to one appointment per week to allow the maximum number of people to have appointments

 - All appointments must be made under your own name and email account.
 You may use only one email account.
 Users with more than one account, who make an appointment under another person's account, or who allow another person to make an appointment under their account may be restricted for the rest of the semester.

 - The writing you bring must be your own.
 Users who bring another writer's work may be asked to leave the tutoring session and their account may be restricted for the rest of the semester.

 - The Writing Center does not provide proofreading or editing services.
 While we are happy to address issues of grammar, syntax, style, etc., our aim is to help writers cultivate their own self-editing strategies.

-- In rare cases, exceptions to these policies (e.g., session length, number of sessions per week or day) may be waived by the Writing Center Director.
+- In rare cases, exceptions to these policies (e.g., session length, number of sessions per week or day) may be waived by the Director of Academic Services.
 Please contact Dr. Clayton at firstname.lastname@example.org if you would like to discuss your situation.

 Dr. Dominique Clayton